uyuni-project/tetra/README.md

     gjp generate-kit-spec
     less specs/galaxy-kit.spec

-Nothing fancy here, the spec simply copies `kit` contents in a special directory to be available for later compilation of packages.
+Nothing fancy here, the spec simply copies `kit/` contents in a special directory to be available for later compilation of packages.
 You can also edit the spec file manually if you want.
 When you later regenerate it, `gjp` will automatically try to reconcile changes with a [three-way merge](http://en.wikipedia.org/wiki/Three-way_merge#Three-way_merge).

 You can also generate the corresponding .tar.xz file with: